bekk/bekk-christmas/post/ux/this-article-emits-g-of-co2-every-time-it’s-viewed.md

 As digital product designers and developers, we make tiny decisions every day.
 Decisions that affect the amount of energy required by data centers, networks, and devices to run what we design and build.
 Some of us are designing websites with hundreds of thousands or even millions of page views every year.
 Or even more.
 This means we’re in a position to make a lot of harm if we’re unconscious about the consequences of these everyday decisions.
 On the other hand, it also means we can have a great impact if we’re doing it the right way!

 By reading this article you’ll hopefully get a better understanding and become more conscious about the carbon footprint of websites and digital products.
 And fear not.
 It’s not all carbon shaming.
-I’ll also provide some tips and show how those green little tweaks in many cases also contribute to delivering better user experiences.
+I’ll also provide some tips to design and develop more sustainable products and websites.
+More often than not, these tweaks will also improve your user's experiences.
 Thank God it’s not all for sustainability’s sake!

 ## So what makes these articles so different?